-Trusted Firmware provides a reference implementation of Secure World software for Armv7-A, Armv8-A and Armv8-M architectures.
+Trusted Firmware provides a reference open source implementation of Secure world software for Arm processors across all market segments

 It provides SoC developers and OEMs with a reference trusted code base complying with the relevant Arm specifications.
 This forms the foundations of a Trusted Execution Environment (TEE) on application processors, or the Secure Processing Environment (SPE) on microcontrollers.

 Trusted Firmware is designed to reduce porting and integration work across the ecosystem by creating reusable reference implementations for SoCs and Trusted OS developers.

 Membership of the Trusted Firmware project is equally open to Linaro members and non-members and the project governance is overseen by a board of member representatives.
 This board currently consists of Arm, Linaro, Texas Instruments, Google LLC, Cypress Semiconductor, Futurewei, STMicroelectronics, NXP, Renesas and Data I/O.

 - Project Charter is available here

 - Monthly project updates are available on the project blog section

 - Public minutes of the recurring Board meetings are available in the wiki pages

 The Trusted Firmware project is provided under a BSD-3-Clause license and contributions are accepted under the term of Developer Certificate of Origin.